genepattern/RTutorialModule/README_PACKAGES.md

 The version specifics would be added later, when preparing the module for final distribution to others.

-List of all the required packages, including their dependencies (e.g. `optparse` requires `getopt`).
+This should be a list of all the required packages, including their dependencies (e.g. `optparse` requires `getopt`).
 While the `install.packages()` and `biocLite()` functions can automatically install dependencies, using that feature would allow their versions to drift over time.

 We recommend loading each explicitly in your R code as well, just for clarity.
 This is not strictly necessary, however.
 You can list just the top-level packages if you prefer.